How to Replace Consonants in Text Online: A Guide to Custom Consonant Substitution

 __oo__ _a_e_ _e__ _a__

-Every consonant (W, T, l, s, m, k, s, t, x, t, f, s, t) is replaced with _, while vowels, spaces, and capitalization positions are preserved.
+Every consonant (W, T, l, s, m, k, s, t, x, t, f, s, t) gets replaced with _, while vowels, spaces, and capitalization positions stay the same.

 Input: